jlguenego/example_dtv/README.md

 npm start
 ```

-Then go to the URL `http://localhost:8000`
+Then open the URL `http://localhost:8000`.

+Go to the different directories.

 ## Author